Power Up the Design and Ensure Robust Finance Transformation

 StageGate Three is the Design phase.
 Before starting the detailed design, you must determine the critical design principles by referencing the chosen levers.
 In this project, you select:

-• Clear responsibilities/accountabilities in the on-shore organisation as with an increased process maturity, the jobs in the organisation will change focus.
+- Clear responsibilities/accountabilities in the on-shore organisation: With increased process maturity, the focus of the jobs in the organisation will change.

 You are now ready to start the design journey with these design principles.
 But, of course, these principles are not universal.
 Instead, each transformation will have different principles stemming from the specific choice of levers at an earlier stage.